LukeGrahamLandry/franca/docs/introduction.md

 Operators can be overloaded for user defined types but that's not important yet.
 By the time you need that you'll be able to find an example of how to do it.

+The operator `::` is reused (from declaring a constant), as a prefix it forces an expression to be evaluated at compile time (this is spelled `comptime` in zig).

 ## Pointers